-Regina Sexton’s interest in the 19th century food culture was sparked in part by the fact that she comes from generations of Cork bakers whose business was started under the reign of Queen Victoria.
+Regina Sexton’s interest in the 19th-century food culture was sparked in part by the fact that she comes from generations of Cork bakers whose business was started under the reign of Queen Victoria.

-“I grew up in a household where food and bread in particular was a part of our daily conversations,” says Sexton.
+“I grew up in a household where food and bread, in particular, was a part of our daily conversations,” says Sexton.

 More than 150 years after the Famine UCC has a thriving Food and Nutritional Sciences faculty whose graduates lead the major global food industries based in Munster.
 The artisan food producers in Cork who have established the city as the food capital of Ireland have nearly all had training in UCC, taking full advantage or the rich agricultural hinterland.
-In addition, UCC is one of only Irish universities to recognize the importance of food and culinary history and its application to Ireland’s food industry in developing product with a tangible link to place and tradition and in promoting an authentic sense of Irish food identity.
+In addition, UCC is one of the only Irish universities to recognize the importance of food and culinary history and its application to Ireland’s food industry in developing a product with a tangible link to place and tradition and in promoting an authentic sense of Irish food identity.

-Letter writer Boole not only documented the culinary landscape through his writings, he is also forefather of the information age, although the potential importance of his life’s work was not appreciated until US engineer Claude Shannon came across his book 70 years after it was written.
+Letter writer Boole not only documented the culinary landscape through his writings, he is also the forefather of the information age, although the potential importance of his life’s work was not appreciated until US engineer Claude Shannon came across his book 70 years after it was written.
 Boole's mathematical discoveries helped lead to the development of computers.
 This year as UCC celebrates Boole's bicentenary.

 In 1849, George Boole was appointed the first Professor of Mathematics at Queen’s College, now University College Cork.
-His research became a prelude to modern mathematics, microelectronic engineering and computer science.
+His research became a prelude to modern mathematics, microelectronic engineering, and computer science.

 Indeed, it is no exaggeration to say that Boole laid the foundations of the information age.
-Boole received a Gold Medal for Mathematics in 1844 from the Royal Society, the first to be awarded to a pure mathematician, and was elected Fellow of the Royal Society in 1857.
+Boole received a Gold Medal in Mathematics in 1844 from the Royal Society, the first to be awarded to a pure mathematician, and was elected Fellow of the Royal Society in 1857.
 He published many scientific papers and four books, the most famous of which is his magnum opus, "An Investigation of the Laws of Thought," written while he was a professor at UCC.
 It was published in 1854.

 What came to be known as Boolean algebra was used by the engineer Claude Shannon in the 1930s to design electrical circuits which could be used to carry out sequences of logical instructions based on the binary values “on/true” or “off/ false”.
-These circuits evolved into modern computers and the instruction sequences became computer programs, or algorithms.
-Thus, Boole’s work provides the mathematical and logical underpinning of computers, not only in their languages, but in their very construction.
+These circuits evolved into modern computers and the instruction sequences became computer programs or algorithms.
+Thus, Boole’s work provides the mathematical and logical underpinning of computers, not only in their languages but in their very construction.